Posted on May 6, 2015

 We have been touched by asbestos in individual ways, yet we are joined together by a bond of community.
 As a testament to the strength of our global family, the Asbestos Disease Awareness Organization (ADAO) is highlighting the courageous stories of our members with the “Share Your Story” feature on our website.

-This week, we would like to honor the story of Christopher, as shared by his son Darren, who is a part of our ADAO family.
+This week, we would like to honor the story of Robert, who is a part of our ADAO family.

 We encourage you to submit your personal stories by clicking here and following the simple instructions on the page.
 In sharing, comes healing.
 Remember, you are not alone.

 Date of Birth: JUNE-1950

 Date of Diagnosis: 1975

 Treatment: Had some EMDR treatment for “Life Threatening” events causing Post-Traumatic Stress Disorder (PTSD)

 How has asbestos changed your life?